weesvisje/docs/docs/common/how-it-works/big-peer.md

 The document cache takes data from the mesh clients and puts it on the log as transactions.
 It also consumes from the log, so that it can keep the data in the cache up to date, without querying Big Peer.
 Any documents that it observes on the log, that are potentially of interest to the cache, must first be "Upqueried" from Big Peer to populate the cache.
 As a cache becomes populated Upqueries decrease in size and number.

-As clients disconnect, if any data is no long required in the cache, it is eventually garbage collected away.
+As clients disconnect, if any data is no longer required in the cache, it is eventually garbage collected away.

 ## What Next?